sbdchd/flake8-pie/README.md

 ## lints

 - PIE781: You are assigning to a variable and then returning.
 Instead remove the assignment and return.
-- PIE782: Unnecessary f-string.
-You can safely remove the `f` prefix.
 - PIE783: Celery tasks should have explicit names.
 - PIE784: Celery crontab is missing explicit arguments.
 - PIE785: Celery tasks should have expirations.